invisement-old/HFaaS/content/blog/devOnChrome.md

 The change the default `python` interpreter to virtual environment.
 Press Ctr+Shift+P to launch command Pallete.
 Type `Python: Select Interpreter` and select it.
 Among your choices, choose "Anaconda Inc, Python whatever (your-env)".

-Press Ctr+\` to toggle integrated terminal (or View > Integrated Terminal from Menue).
+Press Ctr+\` to toggle integrated terminal (or View > Integrated Terminal from Menu).

-Open your project folder (File > Open Folder) create a python file.
+Open your project folder (File > Open Folder) and create a python file.
 Send any line or selection of lines to execute in terminal by Ctrl+Enter

 Fortunately, `vscode` has an excellent `git` integration tool that you can find in sidebar icons to add and commit (check mark icon) and push and pull from the status bar.
 You can change repo and branch through status bar, too.